Quality is never an accident; it is always the result of intelligent effort.

-Stress Testing is defined as a type of software testing which aims at verifying the stability & reliability of the system.
-Also, this test mainly determines the system on its robustness and error handling under extremely heavy load conditions.
+Stress Testing is defined as a type of software testing that aims to verify the system’s stability & reliability.
+This test also determines the system on its robustness and error handling under extremely heavy load conditions.

 47. Top-Down Integration Testing

-The aim of Top-Down Integration Testing—integration testing technique—is to simulate the behavior of the lower-level modules.
+The aim of Top-Down Integration Testing technique is to simulate the behavior of the lower-level modules.
 Group of testers directs this type of testing.

 48. Thread Testing

 First of all, it is a top-down testing procedure where the dynamic coordination of segments pursues the execution of subsets of the prerequisites.
 Testing groups normally perform this type of testing.